Kimxons/Python-Flask/README.md

 # Python-Flask
-Python-Flask API using Flask render and templates while fetching and storing data in MySQL database.
+Python-Flask app using Flask render and templates while fetching and storing data in MySQL database.

 ## Modules
 pip install Flask